oahahn/MIT-6.86-Machine-Learning/Project2_Digit-Recognition-Part-1/README.md

 * Perform dimensionality reduction using PCA by projecting the data onto the principal components and explore the effects on performance.
 This was implemented in features.py and tested in main.py.

-* Implement a direct mapping to the high-dimensional features using a cubic feature mapping and understand understand how it is inefficient for this task.
+* Implement a direct mapping to the high-dimensional features using a cubic feature mapping and understand how this approach is inefficient for the task.
 This can also be seen in features.py.

 * Write a polynomial kernel function and a Gaussian RBF kernel function to map the features into d dimensional polynomial space and calculate the change in the test error.
 This was implemented in kernel.py and tested in main.py.